vbaconnet-ledger/developer-portal/_docs/transport/api-blockchain-calls.md

 You may find these libraries on the GitHub repositories written by the community.
 For example Cardano can be found here [Cardano JS library](https://github.com/cardano-foundation/ledgerjs-hw-app-cardano).

-We currently have no list of community-developed blockchain APIs.
+We currently have no list of all community-developed blockchain APIs.
 If you wish to contribute yours, please use [this form](https://developers.ledger.com/contribution/).